 Benefits of Calling Lotze Mosley LLP in Washington DC

 Lotze Mosley, LLP provides excellent advocacy from the beginning of every case.
 We will aggressively investigate your case and rely on our years of good standing in the court community.
-We are well-respected by local attorneys, and we are able to negotiate favorable resolutions to cases.
+We are well-respected by local Washington, D.C.
+Fraud Offense attorneys, and we are able to negotiate favorable resolutions to cases.
 We are able to pursue trial when it is needed and secure positive jury verdicts when possible.

 We cover all our bases, and we provide our clients with all the needed information to make an informed, intelligent decision about their case.
 We have full faith and confidence in our ability to investigate a case, know more about a case than the prosecutor and make an informed decision about whether or not a case should go to trial.
 Call us today for assistance with your fraud charges (202) 393-0535.

-Call Our Fraud Defense Lawyers in Washington, D.C.
+Call Our Fraud Offense Lawyers in Washington, D.C.